yzh503/obsidian-aicommander-plugin/README.md

 - Generate text in conjunction with search engine results.
 This allows the text model to work with Bing search engine.
 A [Bing Web Search API](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api) key is required to use this feature.
 - Generate text in context of the **PDF** attachment embedded in the note.
 In this mode, it will not incorporate the search result.
 - Use [Prompt Perfect](https://promptperfect.jina.ai/) to automatically improve prompts.
 Your prompts will be replaced by the improved one.
 - Custom prompt commands for selected text and PDF.
-For example, add a command "Summarise the text" in the plugin settings, and it will appear as a command.
-Note that you need to **reload** the plugin by disabling and re-enabling it after changing the Custom Commands setting.
+For example, add a command "Summarise the text" in the plugin settings, and it will appear as a command. **Note that you need to reload the plugin and restart Obsidian to update the command palette**.

 ## Supported models